-131-138 Chorale
+131- Chorale

 Providence Chorale is a choral organization of mixed voices whose members are selected by audition from the entire student body.
 The Chorale is both a performance organization of the Music Department and a service organization to the College.
 Concerts include selections drawn from the classical, folk, and ethic traditions incorporating a large percentage of worship materials.
+Students who enroll in the fall should plan to participate in the spring as well.
 (1 credit)

-141-148 Concert Choir (1 credit)
+141- Concert Choir (1 credit)